 required working together

-Individual Accountability: Individual student is responsible for his own
+· Individual Accountability: Ultimately every individual student is responsible for his on performance.

-Simultaneous Interaction: To engage as many student as possible
+· Simultaneous Interaction: To engage many student as possible.

 Availability of adequate, well-equipped classrooms to meet the curriculum requirements